brookskindle/brookskindle.github.io/content/for-loops-vs-comprehensions.md

 For loops are the de facto default looping mechanism for python and is a concept that almost all programmers are familiar with.
 However, if you've been around the python block a few times you've probably seen (and maybe dabbled in) list comprehensions from time to time.

-While there are scenarios where it makes sense to use a for loop over a list comprehension and vice versa, I'll be instead covering the difference in speed between the two.
+The decision to use one or the other should be a case-by-case basis.
+In my own programming, I tend to use a list comprehension when building a result (list) from another result, and a for loop for anything else.
+Because of my curious nature, however, I began to wonder what the difference was, in terms of speed, between the two approaches.

 # Setting the stage
 I'm going to use the following trivial snippets of code when running the